 - Deprived children

 Grants for individuals are usually recommended by the local parish or relevant organisation.
-Emergency grants can be considered up to a maximum of £250.
+Grants can be provided for extreme hardship or crisis and funerals.

-Organisations can apply for grants up to £10,000 and are made for one year.
+Organisations can apply for Project grants to support social action.

 The grants panel meets four times a year.
 Application forms for both individuals and organisations can be downloaded from the website.